 Check Out Schools Close to Your New Home

 If you have kids, then you would want to know beforehand about their school options when they get there.
-So do some research and get the names and contact details of the schools in your neighborhood so you can check which ones would be best for your children.
+Do some research and get the names and contact details of the schools in your neighborhood so you can check which ones would be best for your children.
 Additionally, it can be helpful to collect your children’s transcripts so the new school has all the necessary information to continue their school work.

 Take Measurements of Your New Home

-You can’t be moving into your new house if you’re not sure if your things—like your favorite but incredibly massive couch—would fit through the front door or in the living room.
-So visit your future home and take the necessary measurements to see if you can bring your couch with you or you have to get rid of it because it just won’t fit.
+It’s going to add one more problem if you’re not sure if your things—like your favorite but incredibly massive couch—would fit through the front door or in the new home living room.
+So visit your future home and take the necessary measurements to see if you can bring your couch with you, or you’ll have to get rid of it because it just won’t fit.

 Transfer Utilities Before Moving Out

-Your credit card company, magazine publishers, and correspondents would want to know where you’re going to move, so don’t forget to notify them of your new address.
+Your credit card company, magazine publishers, and correspondents will want to know your new address so don’t forget to notify them.
+This includes updating your voter registration.
+You should also share your new location with your friends and family.

 Change the Locks of Your New Home